The Sustaintech Xcelerator is a 6-month virtual accelerator focused on increasing confidence in nature-based solutions

-The Sustaintech Xcelerator provides bespoke support to selected applicants from our world-leading partners DBS, Temasek, Google Cloud, National University of Singapore Centre for Nature-based Climate Solutions, Verra and the World Bank.
+The Sustaintech Xcelerator provides bespoke support to selected applicants from our world-leading partners DBS Bank, Temasek, Google Cloud, National University of Singapore Centre for Nature-based Climate Solutions, Verra and the World Bank.
 Your team will have access to the expertise from these organisations and their partners, helping to accelerate their solutions for large-scale impact.

 A S$50,000 grant awarded to each selected innovator.

 Each innovator will be paired with mentors from our partners and other organisations in our network.

 Innovators will be given frequent pitching and speaking opportunities.
 Public showcases will be organized with a wide range of private- and public sector stakeholders.

 Each team will be provided with in-kind resources including free office space in Singapore (for local teams).